Ming Smith: Career

 Smith has photographed many important black cultural figures during her career, including Alvin Ailey and Nina Simone.
 In 1973, Smith was featured in the first volume of the Black Photographers Annual, a publication closely affiliated with the Black Arts Movement of the 1960s and early 1970s.
 Smith had her first exhibition at Cinandre, a hairdressing salon, in 1973 as well.
 At Cinandre, she met Grace Jones, whom she photographed wearing a black and white tutu on occasion.
 Smith recalls that she and Jones would talk about surviving as black artists.
 Smith reflects on the memories by saying: "We came out of Jim Crow.
 And so just coming to New York and trying to be a model or anything was new."

 Two years later (1975), Smith became the first female member of the Harlem-based photography collective Kamoinge, under director Roy DeCarava.
 The Kamoinge Workshop was founded in New York in 1963 to support the work of black photographers in a field then dominated by white men.
 The collective, which still exists today, has undertaken a range of initiatives, including exhibitions, lectures, workshops, and the publishing of portfolios for distribution to museums.
 Smith participated with Kamoinge in three groups shows in New York and Guyana.

-Smith dropped off a portfolio at the Museum of Modern Art, where the receptionist mistook her for a messenger.
+Smith dropped off a portfolio at the Museum of Modern Art (MOMA), where the receptionist mistook her for a messenger.
 When she returned, she was taken into the curator's office.
 Susan Kismaric named a price for Smith's work, which Smith declined because the price did not even cover her materials.
 Kismaric asked Smith to reconsider, which she eventually did.
-Shortly after, she became the first Black woman photographer to be included in the collections of the Museum of Modern Art (MOMA) in New York City.
+Shortly after, she became the first Black woman photographer to be included in the collections of the Museum of Modern Art in New York City.
 In addition to the MOMA, Smith's art has been featured at the Schomburg Center for Research in Black Culture and the Smithsonian Anacostia Museum & Center for African American History and Culture in Washington, D.C.

 Smith's photographs are included in the 2004 Ntozake Shange book The Sweet Breath of Life: A Poetic Narrative of the African-American Family and Life.